top of page

 PHP/In-Patient/Residential Psychiatric Experiences:

-• Pediatric & Adolescent Partial Hospitalization/IOP Experience at Beyond Healthcare, Fairlawn OH, Acute Psychiatric Experience at Clearvista Hospital, Lorain OH.
+• Pediatric & Adolescent Partial Hospitalization/IOP Experience at Beyond Healthcare, Fairlawn OH, Residential Psychiatric Experience at ClearVista Hospital, Lorain OH.

 School-Based Counseling Experiences: